 About the CIS Rome-Floyd School Mentor/Volunteer Program

-- CIS Rome-Floyd administrates this program for Floyd County and Rome City Schools.
+- CIS Rome-Floyd administrates this program for Floyd County Schools and Rome City Schools.

-- Interested individuals may mentor or volunteer at any school in either school system.
+- Interested individuals may mentor or volunteer at any school in either or both school systems.

 - A mandatory training and background check are required by the two school systems.

 - Trainings are held regularly throughout the academic year and various times and locations.